Science is endless but

-Bridging the gap between high-throughput single-cell profiling and functional studies: understanding microbiota-animal interactions for pest management through microbiota
+Bridging the gap between high-throughput single-cell profiling and functional studies: understanding microbiota-animal interactions for pest management or maintain animal health through microbiota

 Functional analyses of unknown bacteria in the microbiota